codatio/codat-docs/docs/underwriting/setting-up.md

 We provide a [free account](https://signup.codat.io/) that lets you explore and test our APIs and other products, including Assess.
 It also comes equipped with a sample company.
 When you start working on your own underwriting solution, you may want to explore our other [plans](https://www.codat.io/plans/).

-### <input type="checkbox" unchecked/> Get your API key

-In the [Developers](https://app.codat.io/developers/api-keys) section of the Codat Portal, copy your API key from the **API key** column.
-You will need this to run the demo app.
-Make sure you copy the API key, not the auth header.

 ### <input type="checkbox" unchecked /> Enable the Assess product

 In the [Products](https://app.codat.io/settings/products) section of the Codat Portal, find **Assess** in the list of products and enable it.
 This also enables data types required by this product.
 For example, `balanceSheet` and `profitandLoss`, which are used by the demo app, will be enabled.